MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-cmd-line.md

 ## Before you start

+Here are some considerations before you start deploying Service Manager from a command line:

 ### Prepare the computer

  To help prevent an installation failure, on the computer where you'll be installing Service Manager, follow these steps: